How Long Is Rotisserie Chicken Good for in the Fridge?

 Is it safe to reheat rotisserie chicken multiple times?

-No, reheating chicken multiple times can increase the risk of bacterial contamination.
-Reheat only the portion you plan to consume and avoid reheating leftovers repeatedly.
-If you want a fresh take on storage, explore tips in Can You Freeze Sinigang?.
+Reheating chicken multiple times can raise the risk of bacterial contamination.
+For fresh storage ideas, check out our tips in Can You Freeze Sinigang?.

 What happens if rotisserie chicken is left out overnight?